solid-pixel/uhf-server-docker/README.md

 - **Auto-restart:** enabled via `restart: unless-stopped` in `docker-compose.yml`
 - **Health checks:** container health is monitored every 30s via `/server/stats` endpoint
 - **Recordings folder:** override only the recordings directory by uncommenting `./uhf-recordings:/var/lib/uhf-server/recordings` in `docker-compose.yml` (optional; in addition to the main data mount)

 ---

+## 🖥️ Running on Unraid and TrueNAS SCALE

+If you’re not using Docker Compose, make sure to set the container’s command to `uhf-server` manually in the UI.
+These platforms don’t use `docker-compose.yml`, so the default entrypoint won’t be applied.
+Without this, the server won’t start.

+---